 There were more than 24,000 crashes related to distracted driving in Wisconsin in 2015, the last year for which full traffic accident data is available.
 That’s one crash every 22 minutes stemming from someone texting or otherwise not focused on driving.

-If you were hurt in a crash and you believe the driver who caused the wreck was distracted, the Madison personal injury attorneys at Boller & Vaughan are here to help.
+If you were hurt in a crash and you believe the driver who caused the wreck was distracted, the Madison texting and distracted driving accident attorneys at Boller & Vaughan are here to help.
 We have an extensive record of success in car accident cases, and we can help you recover the financial security you need to cope with your injuries and move forward with your life.

 We offer free consultations to help you understand your options.
 Call 608-268-0268 today or tell us about the accident online to get started now.

 Distracted driving is any activity that diverts a driver’s attention from the road.
 Common distractions behind the wheel include texting or talking on a smartphone, eating, grooming, tuning the radio, or tending to children in the backseat.